-When it comes to creating an e-commerce store, one of the first things you need is an e-commerce platform that not only serves your current needs, but it also adaptive enough for the host of technological advancements coming in the future.
+When it comes to creating an e-commerce store, one of the first things you need is an e-commerce platform that not only serves your current needs but is also adaptive enough for the host of technological advancements coming in the future.

 That’s why choosing the right e-commerce platform is quite essential and lays the foundation for a successful e-commerce business.
 This choice cannot be taken by your ecommerce website design agency, it can only be taken by you, as only you can understand your business better than anybody else.

-Magento is an open source ecommerce website platform that’s used extensively by high-scale ecommerce businesses.
-Thanks to its scalability, flexibility and reliability, giants such as Burger King, Huawei, Pepe Jeans, Liverpool F.C Nike, Procter & Gamble, and Cisco trust Magento for their e-commerce store
+Magento is an open-source ecommerce website platform that’s used extensively by high-scale ecommerce businesses.
+Thanks to its scalability, flexibility, and reliability, giants such as Burger King, Huawei, Pepe Jeans, Liverpool F.C Nike, Procter & Gamble, and Cisco trust Magento for their e-commerce stores.

-One of the main factors that makes Magento so popular is the (almost) unlimited scope for customization it offers.
-With the launch of Magento 2, it’s expected to take the customer experience to the next level (you’ll need Magento 2 migration service though).
+One of the main factors that make Magento so popular is the (almost) unlimited scope for customization it offers.
+The launch of Magento 2, it’s expected to take the customer experience to the next level (you’ll need Magento 2 migration service though).